phenax/bsp-layout/README.md

 bsp-layout set tall 6
 ```

-* Remove layout applied to desktop named 6 with a 40% split
+* Set tall layout to desktop with a 40% split
 Set the master size for layout
 ```bash
 // Currently focused workspace